 Make it a habit.
 “Focus on making changes that turn into routines,” recommends Amber.
 Trying to get in those five fruits and veggies a day?
 Include one in every meal and snack and soon you’ll hardly need to think about it.
 “Throw sliced peppers into your scrambled eggs, add a half cup of berries to your oatmeal, or load up your sandwiches with cucumbers and avocado.”

 Keep it real.
 An unrealistic resolution has a high chance of being abandoned before the year is out.
 If you want to eat more whole grains, but find it difficult to give up the refined kind, take things down a notch.
 First substitute half the white flour with whole wheat flour in your cookie, muffin, and pancake recipes.
 “Work your way up, and you’ll get there before you know it,” Mariela assures.

 Try small steps.
 “As with any goal, dividing resolutions into small, manageable steps is key.
 Focus on behaviors you can track daily or weekly,” offers Amber.
 If want to eat healthier, figure out what you are going to eat three days at a time, then make your list and hit the grocery store.
 Rinse, repeat!

 Be flexible.
 Life happens, and it can spoil even the best intentions.
 “Expect that plans will change.
 You’ll have occasional setbacks,” says Amy.
 “Don’t let it become an excuse that unravels all your progress.”
 Adjust if you need to, get back on track, and move on.

-Regardless of your 2018 intentions, remember the road to wellness is a lifelong journey.
+Remember the road to wellness is a lifelong journey.
 Set aside time each day to renew your goals, celebrate your good choices, and be proud of all you’ve accomplished.

 Cheers to your health!